jaanus/mongo-s3-backup/README.md

 This is a very simple Node script that does two things:

-* Dumps a MongoDB database with `mongodump`.
+* Dumps a MongoDB database with `mongodump`, …
-* Compresses and uploads the result into S3 as a timestamped backup.
+* … compresses and uploads the dump into S3 as a timestamped backup, and/or …
+* … saves the dump in a local folder.

 As discussed in [MongoDB docs](http://docs.mongodb.org/manual/core/backups/#backup-with-mongodump), dumping with `mongodump` may have a performance impact.
 In higher-traffic services, you may not want to use this.